|What is cat grass? Why do cats eat grass? Where can I buy cat grass? How to grow cat grass|

 Image David Blackwell, Flickr

-Cats lack the necessary digestive enzymes to fully digest grass, which makes them bring the grass back up.
-However, in the process of throwing up grass, they also bring up indigestible products such as hairballs or feathers.
+Cats lack the necessary digestive enzymes to fully digest grass, which makes them regurgitate the grass back up.
+In the process of regurgitation, they also bring up indigestible products such as hairballs or feathers.

 Cat grass doesn’t harm your cat if he eats it.
-Many cats seem to get enjoyment from nibbling it.

 Most garden centres, hardware stores, and pet stores sell containers of cat grass.
 It is also easy to grow from seed.